 - In 2000, CALPIA began the development of the

 from prison.
-The program documents and certifies an inmate's skills, work experience, and positive work habits acquired
+The program documents and certifies an offender's skills, work experience, and positive work habits acquired

 while assigned to CALPIA's enterprises.